@photostructure/fs-metadata

 NetworkFsTypesDefault for the default value

-Skip detailed info for network volumes to avoid blocking.
+Skip the detailed (potentially blocking) volume queries for network volumes.
 Defaults to false.

-On Linux and macOS, volumes whose filesystem matches any of these strings will have MountPoint.isSystemVolume set to true.
+Volumes whose filesystem type exactly equals any of these strings will have MountPoint.isSystemVolume set to true.

 SystemFsTypesDefault for the default value

-On Linux and macOS, mount point pathnames that matches any of these glob patterns will have MountPoint.isSystemVolume set to true.
+Mount point pathnames matching any of these glob patterns will have MountPoint.isSystemVolume set to true.

 SystemPathPatternsDefault for the default value